 Mangroves shroud the calm waters teeming with wildlife while spectacular views of rainforest-clad hills loom in the distance.
-The Frankland Islands Cruise and Dive river cruise offers a tranquil and scenic start to the day, whilst also providing guests with the opportunity to enjoy the diverse range of Far North Queensland's scenery; an advantage which not all visitors to the Cairns region are lucky enough to experience.
+The Frankland Islands river cruise offers a tranquil and scenic start to the day, whilst also providing guests with the opportunity to enjoy the diverse range of Tropical Far North Queensland's scenery; an advantage which not all visitors to the Cairns region are lucky enough to experience.

 The open water cruise from the mouth of the Mulgrave estuary to Normanby Island is the shortest offered in Tropical North Queensland, which is also ideal for travelers who suffer from sea sickness.
 Once the Frankland Islands Cruise and Dive vessel reaches Normanby Island, the boat is securely anchored and guests can begin to explore this tropical paradise at their own leisure.

 Guests on board can choose, if they so wish, to separate themselves from the group, enjoying a peaceful and tranquil retreat.
 All visitors are offered beach tents as sun shelters to use as their own for the day, and are able to leave their belongings in these for easy access.
 There are also many packages available catering to individual tastes and budgets.

 The 'All-Day Inclusive' package includes a guided snorkeling tour, tuition and snorkel equipment, a semi-submersible tour, guided island walk, lunch and morning and afternoon tea.
 The 'Full Day Cruise and Lunch Package' includes use of snorkelling equipment and tuition, morning and afternoon tea and lunch.
 On both the Full Day and All Day Inclusive packages Introductory and Certified Diving are available at additional cost.